What clients do you see?

 Therapy is a highly individualized process.
 The duration of therapy is dependent upon the person in therapy, the relationship between that person and the therapist and the issues that the person wishes to address in therapy.
 It can also be dependent upon the severity of those issues.
 Some problems are resolved in a relatively short period of time, whereas others will need longer therapy.
 Presenting with a brief problem, such as inability to interact with a co-worker productively, can frequently bring up unresolved past issues that will need to be addressed in order to adequately help clients prevent future problems in that area.
 Presenting with an issue such as lack of focus or feelings of sadness, which are more generalized, may take longer periods of time to address.
 Therapy is hard work, but the benefits of therapy can outweigh the risks for many people.
-Therapy may be considered to be an investment into the future self.
+Therapy may be considered to be an investment in the future self.

 What can I expect in my first session of therapy?

 The first few therapy sessions allow me to learn about clients and their situations as well as for them to learn about my therapeutic style.
 Because it is important to me that clients feel comfortable working with me, at the end of each session I ask clients to communicate their feelings about that session, their progress in therapy, and any questions or concerns they have about their treatment.
-The first session will be an extended intake session.
+The first session will be an intake session.
 This allows me to get a more comprehensive understanding of your history as we focus on goals for therapy and options for treatment.

 How long are therapy sessions?